Loading...

 (vi) A written description of all measures taken to mitigate compromised fire protection systems or means of egress, including but not limited to surveillance by a fire watch and an action plan setting forth procedures to be taken for the safety of building occupants in the event of an emergency.

 (vii) If the asbestos project is being performed in a building where any dwelling unit is to be occupied for the duration of the permit, the WPSP shall include a tenant protection plan as required by Chapter 1 of Title 28 of the Administrative Code.
+If the asbestos project is being performed in a building where both asbestos abatement workers and non-asbestos abatement workers are working at any time during the permitted project, the WPSP must include an Occupant Protection Plan as specified in Chapter 1 of Title 28 of the Administrative Code.

 (3) Approval.
-The documents submitted, pursuant to subsection (b) will be reviewed by DEP's asbestos technical review unit (A-TRU) and by any other relevant city agencies.
+The documents submitted pursuant to subsection (b) will be reviewed by DEP's asbestos technical review unit (A-TRU) and by any other relevant city agencies.
 Upon approval by A-TRU, DEP will issue an asbestos abatement permit to the building owner or its authorized representative, who must post a copy of the permit at the work place.

 (4) Failure to comply with the approved WPSP is a violation of these rules.